AdaCore/spark2014/docs/lrm/source/packages.rst

    the subprogram body rather than its Depends aspect.

-9. The verification rules given for :ref:`depends-aspects` also apply.
+9. The verification rules given for :ref:`Depends Aspects` also apply.

 .. centered:: **Examples**